OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

 ----
 ## Add the Other Parts of Your Project
-* Open STM32Cube
+* Open STM32CubeMX
 * Add and modify your project
 * Generate code
 * Open EmBitz
-* Add the new parts to your project
+* Update your project tree
+* Build and debug